pfeeny84/photoroyale/README.md

 - Python, HTML, CSS
 - Django, Postgres
 - Javascript, Pillow.
+- Materialize
 - Heroku
 ### Getting Started
 - [Log in and Begin the Battle!](https://photo-royale.herokuapp.com/threads/)
 - [Trello Board](https://trello.com/b/AAaKFopi/photo-royal-project)
-### Additions I'd like to make
+### Additions We'd Like to Make
-- Add and in app photo editor
+- Add an in app photo editor.
 - The ability to sort threads.
 - The ability to add animations or gifs.
-- The ability to favorite threads and posts
+- The ability to favorite threads and posts.
-- The ability to follow other users
+- The ability to follow other users.
 - The ability to add multiple file types.